-With winter fast approaching, it’s that time of year again to ensure your vehicle is ready for those blistery, wintery and snowy conditions.
-Our winter driving guide provides tips on preparing your car for the cold season, advice on staying safe on the roads and a list of the best 2018 winter cars.
+With winter fast approaching, it’s that time of year again to ensure your vehicle is ready for those blustery, wintery and snowy conditions.
+Our winter driving guide provides tips on preparing your car for the cold season, advice on staying safe on the roads and a list of the best Winter cars.

 Antifreeze helps prevent the water in your engine’s cooling system from freezing, costing only a few pounds.
 Choosing not to use antifreeze can lead to a frozen engine, offering far greater repercussions, such as a damaged engine with a heavy repair cost.